 A friend who’d dined here previously told me, “whatever you do, get the miso cod.”
 It sounded like such a simple, frill-free dish that I completely forgot her advice until it showed up on our table looking, frankly, a little boring.

 This was the most delectable piece of fish I’ve ever had the pleasure of putting in my mouth.
 Tender and flavorful, buttery and lemony and…OK, I’m stopping now, because I just drooled on the keyboard and now it’s hard to type.
 Seriously, if you order only one thing on the menu, make it the miso cod.

 Others in our group might disagree with me, since I heard several moans of pleasure for the bass and broccolini on a bed of pasta, the reisotto, and the various sushi rolls that came parading out for our dining pleasure.
 The seared duck with pomegranate seeds on a bed of parsnip puree was a peppery treat for our tastebuds, and the “Fantastic Four Sampler” gave us a chance to try each of the special nigiri on the menu.

 If you think dessert is worth skipping in a sushi restaurant, think again.
 The cheesecake was fluffy and delightful, the crème brule sampler was to die for, and the baked meringue brought us to the brink of a fistfight over who’d get the last bite.

 (Problem solved when I laid claim to it by licking the top.
 I’m not proud).

 If it’s not obvious by now, I think the food at Five Fusion is positively divine.
-On top of all that, the restaurant has won my heart with their regular charity dinners (you can read about those by signing up for their email updates).
+On top of all that, the restaurant has won my heart with their regular charity dinners (you can read about on their events page).
 Gotta love any restaurant so devoted to giving back to the Bend community!